MihaiM1209/PR/lab1/README.md

 This project implements a minimal HTTP file server using raw TCP sockets (no frameworks!), plus an optional HTTP client and Docker support for quick testing.
 It features:

-- Modern, beautiful directory listings with icons and file info
+- Modern, beautiful directory listings with icons, table layout, breadcrumbs, file size, and last-modified info
 - Secure file and directory serving
 - Clean, production-ready code
 - Dockerfile and docker-compose for streamlined setup